codewithchu/tailwindcss-tutorial/README.md

 # Tailwindcss Tutorial Series

-Source files for Tailwindcss Tutorial Series on [CodeWithChu](https://www.youtube.com/channel/UCSyosm-WcUPT4LnUIIdqSCw 'Subscribe to CodeWithChu Youtube Channel') YouTube Channel.
+Source files for Tailwindcss Tutorial Series on <a href="https://www.youtube.com/channel/UCSyosm-WcUPT4LnUIIdqSCw" title="Subscribe to CodeWithChu Youtube Channel" target="_blank">CodeWithChu</a> YouTube Channel.

 Each branch are source files for the inidvidual videos.